Hans (comic book): Development

 In 1976 young Polish comic book artist Grzegorz Rosiński met Belgian comic book writers Jean Van Hamme and André-Paul Duchâtea during an exhibition in Germany.
 The Belgians were impressed by Rosiński's art style and decided to work with him on some unspecified future project, tentatively "about Vikings", since Rosiński, because of the ongoing Cold War, did not want to work on any story set in the modern world.
 The Viking project would eventually materialize in the form of the Thorgal series, which debuted in 1977.
 In 1978, Duchâteau drafted a new, science-fiction themed story, and again asked Rosiński to work in it.
 The series debuted with La Tour du désespoir, a short story, in early August 1980 in the Franco-Belgian magazine Tintin.
 At first, Duchâteau was unsure if he wanted to develop Hans into a full-fledged series, and so in the internal chronology of the series, that first story is set an unspecified time after the events of Volume 1 (La Dernière Île, 1983); it is also often omitted from smaller reprint runs.

 Hans also appeared in few other short stories.
 In 1986 a one page short story featuring Hans was published in French magazine Circus and another, two page short story was part of Tintin's 40th anniversary special edition (featuring Hans saving Tintin from a meteor strike).
 The series was at first published in comic book magazines (in Tintin until 1989, then in La Suisse and Hello Bédé), before being collected in larger volumes, of which twelve were eventually published.
 From Volume 7 (Les Enfants de l'infini, 1994) onward, the stories were not published elsewhere before appearing in book form.
-Work on Volume 13, tentatively called Les Amazones, was eventually cancelled due to publishers preferring other projects (although Duchâteau finished the work on the script for Volume 13), with Volume 12 (Le Pays des abysses), published in 2000, marking the final volume of the series.
+Duchâteau finished the work on the script for Volume 13, tentatively called Les Amazones, but its development was eventually cancelled due to publishers preferring other projects.
+As such, Volume 12 (Le Pays des abysses), published in 2000, marked the final volume of the series.
 The series has been republished in France by Le Lombard in twelve volumes.

 In the late 1980s, Rosiński became increasingly busy working on the popular Thorgal series, and started looking for someone to take over Hans, eventually deciding on another Polish artist Zbigniew Kasprzak (pen name Kas), whose style, Rosiński felt, would be most true to his own.
 Kasprzak started working with Rosiński during Volume 5 (La Loi d'Ardélia), with Kasprzak focused on drawing the characters, and Rosiński on the backgrounds.
 Kasprzak took over from Volume 6 (La Planète aux sortilèges) onward, although some early editions incorrectly listed Rosiński as contributing to volumes 6, 7 and 8.
 From early 1990s, Kasprzak's wife Grażyna (pen name Graza) took over coloring of the series.